allenJynRoyston/ngCroppie/README.md

-# ng-croppie
+# ngCroppie - Angular Croppie Tool
 What Am I?!

-I'm an awesome AngularJS module for the even more awesome Croppie.js.
+An awesome image cropping and rotating module for AngularJS based on Croppie.js<br>
-Pure Javascript implementation; no dependencies needed!
-Also responsive!
+Pure Javascript implementation; Also responsive!

 ## Live Demo